Lauriston Apiaries

 Our bees rely mainly on native plants to produce their honey.
 We have had the honey analyzed for many years and it comes predominantly from poison oak and wild lilac with other local native plants contributing varying amounts depending on the year.
 The poison oak honey (which contains none of the oil that causes allergic reactions) imparts a unique fragrant quality that is rarely found in other honey.

-In some years, a late season harvest will have a significant contribution from Chestnut trees.
-This honey is darker and offers another unique taste treat rarely found in California.
 We extract and bottle our honey on site without pasteurization or additives.
 You can find our honey only at Portola Valley Hardware.

 Poison Oak